phdata/pulse/docs/building.md

 Before submitting a pull request, please make sure `make test` and `make dist` both pass successfully.

+## Environment Variables
+When building the project two environment variables are needed:
+- CDH_VERSION: can be one of 5 or 6.
+This controls the solr version for building/testing as well as the name of the parcel and csd files
+- VERSION: The version of Pulse being built

 ## CSD
 The CSD (Custom Service Descriptor) allows Cloudera Manager to easily